 Cooperative will service and maintain all facilities up to the point of delivery, including the meter.
 Any damage to any lines or equipment, or any interruptions to electric service up to the point of delivery, will be restored as quickly as possible by Cooperative's personnel and at Cooperative's expense.

-Cooperative is not responsible for damages for any electric service failure, interruption, shortage, insufficiency, or irregularity, increase or decrease in voltage, or change in characteristics of electricity supply.
+Cooperative is not responsible for damages resulting from any electric service failures, interruption, shortage, insufficiency, or irregularity, increase or decrease in voltage, or change in characteristics of electricity supply, or any act of omission in any way association with service provided under this Tariff, unless the cooperative is found liable for gross negligence or intentional misconduct.